 Welcome to the jVi home page.
-Currently these pages have some random
+Currently this page has some random

 thoughts/comments, serve as the user documentation and get you